ThePacielloGroup/babel/lang-maintenance.md

 1. Find a translation on the [WCAG 2 Translations](https://www.w3.org/WAI/standards-guidelines/wcag/translations/) page.
 Note the WCAG version number (2.0, 2.1, 2.2).
 1. If the latest version of WCAG does not have an "authorized" translation, continue with the following steps.
 1. Translate the words "Web Content Accessibility Guidelines" into the target language, and search for this string.
 If an unofficial translation exists, link to it.
-1. If no translation was found of the latest version, list it with "🙅 WCAG 2.2 ([LANGUAGE CODE])".
+1. If no translation was found of the latest version, list it with "🙅 WCAG 2.2".

 ## List of links: Web pages in another language